 Talking to your company’s senior leaders can be daunting, especially if you’re a new or young employee.
 While you’re all working together to make the organization successful, the position and power of these executives can often seem intimidating.
 The way you handle your first meeting with them can shape your future.

-You want to come across as engaged, confident, and poised to make the best impression.
+You want to come across as someone with leadership skills of your own.
+That means showing that you're engaged, confident, and poised to make the best impression.
 Sound hard?
 Here are some ways to make sure you’re ready when you meet upper management.

 Interview with confidence